ASU-CPI/honest-pi/article/8_references.md

 Lasswell, H. D. (1951).
 “The policy orientation”, pp. 3-15 in D. Lerner and H.D.
 Lasswell (eds.), _The Policy Sciences_.
 Stanford, CA: Stanford University Press.

+Laudan, L. (1990) _Science and Relativism: Some Key Controversies in the Philosophy of Science_.
+Chicago: University of Chicago,

 Quade, E. S. (1975). _Analysis for public decisions_.
 New York: Elsevier.

 Simon, H. A. (2013). _Administrative behavior_.
 4th edition.
 New York: Simon and Schuster.